AP World Cup coverage advisory

 SOC-WCup-Accidental Coach Argentina isn't lacking heralded coaches with five at the 2018 World Cup, while Diego Simeone and Mauricio Pochettino have won titles with European clubs in the last couple of years.
 But Argentina will be led in Qatra by an accidental coach.
 Lionel Scaloni started as a caretaker when his only previous experience as head coach was with the Mallorca youth teams.
 Despite a lacking pedigree, Scaloni became the first coach to win a trophy for Argentina since 1993 when he won the Copa America in 2021.
 How has he achieved it?
 By Debora Rey.
 SENT: 850 words, photos.

 SOC-WCup-Stars Out Erling Haaland is on a scoring tear in his first season at Manchester City but his skills will not be on display in Qatar because Norway didn't qualify for the World Cup.
 A chunky text look at the stars who won't be at the World Cup.
 By Ciaran Fahey.
-UPCOMING: 1,000 words, photos.
-Nov.
-2. SOC--WCup-Last Dance A chunky text look at the players who could be featuring at the World Cup for the last time.
+SENT: 630 words, photos.
+SOC--WCup-Last Dance A chunky text look at the players who could be featuring at the World Cup for the last time.
 Cristiano Ronaldo, Lionel Messi, Robert Lewandowski, Luis SuÃ¡rez, Luka Modric, Dani Alves, Manuel Neuer and Thomas Mueller among others.
 By Ciaran Fahey.
-UPCOMING: 800 words, photos.
-Nov.
-3.
+SENT: 980 words, photos.

 SOC--WCup-Messi & Ronaldo Lionel Messi and Cristiano Ronaldo are targeting a fifth World Cup but could this be their last shot at glory on the biggest stage.
 Much could depend on how their aging bodies are deployed.
 Both have had to adapt their games in the twilight of their careers to continue producing match-winning moments.
 By James Robson.
 UPCOMING: 800 words, photos.
 Nov.
 7.